Nick Oliveri: Stöner

-In 2020, Oliveri formed the stoner rock trio, Stöner, along with former Kyuss bandmate Brant Bjork and Ryan Güt, touring member for Bjork's live band.
+In 2020, Oliveri formed the stoner rock trio Stöner, along with former Kyuss bandmate Brant Bjork and Ryan Güt, touring member for Bjork's live band.
 The band first appeared on Oliveri's solo album N.O.
 Hits at All Vol.666.
 Stöner performed on the fourth volume of the Live in the Mojave Desert concert film series and live albums later in the year.

 In 2021, the band released their debut album, Stoners Rule and embarked on a US tour alongside Clutch.

 In 2022, Stöner released their sophomore album Totally....

 In 2023, the band released their debut EP, Boogie to Baja.

 Additional projects and contributions

+In 2005, Oliveri appeared on the Turbonegro album Party Animals as guest vocalist on the song "Final Warning".
+He joined the band on stage for performances of the song during their US tour in 2007, which included Mondo Generator as support.

 In early 2008, Oliveri joined a West Coast offshoot of Moistboyz dubbed Dickie Moist OTC, on bass.
 In June 2008, he joined Los Angeles-based rock band, The Knives, on bass.

-On August 7, 2008, Oliveri appeared on stage with Turbonegro to sing "Back to Dungaree High" and "Nervous Breakdown", the first of which a song that Queens of the Stone Age covered on the Alpha Motherfuckers Turbonegro tribute album, and the latter being a Black Flag cover.
-The band's performance at the Øyafestivalen was a 10th Anniversary celebration of their critically hailed album, Apocalypse Dudes.
+On August 7, 2008, Oliveri appeared on stage with Turbonegro at Øyafestivalen in Oslo to sing "Back to Dungaree High" and "Nervous Breakdown", the former being a song that Queens of the Stone Age had previously covered on the Turbonegro tribute album Alpha Motherfuckers and the latter a Black Flag cover.
+The band's performance at the festival was the 10th anniversary celebration of their album Apocalypse Dudes.
+On April 19, 2009, Oliveri again joined Turbonegro on stage for the song "Dungaree High" during their Coachella set.

-Oliveri appears on Slash, Slash's first solo album.
-He sings the song "Chains and Shackles" (only on the Australian version of the album).
+In 2010, Oliveri appeared on Slash's debut solo album, Slash, contributing vocals to the track "Chains and Shackles" that was included on the Australian edition of the album.

-In 2010, Oliveri announced that he is now in a new as yet unnamed band with Euroboy and Happy-Tom of Turbonegro, as well as Tommy Akerholdt from Serena-Maneesh.
+Oliveri co-wrote the song "TNA (The Nihilistic Army)" with members of Turbonegro for their 2012 album Sexual Harassment.

-In July 2013, while on tour in Alaska, Oliveri met members of Men With Guns, Lowell George Granath and Cody Kniceley.
-They formed a band called The Situationalists and recorded two demo tracks days later.
-An LP was planned, but as of Fall 2015 has not materialized.
+In July 2013, while on tour in Alaska, Oliveri met members of Men With Guns, Lowell George Granath and Cody Kniceley, resulting in the formation of a band called The Situationalists and the recording of two demo tracks.
+An LP was planned, but did not materialize.

 In late November 2013, Oliveri announced that he would be touring with, and playing bass for Moistboyz, the punk/rock project of Dean Ween, which featured then Mondo Generator drummer Hoss Wright, Guy Heller, and Stephen Haas.

-Oliveri then put forth that he and Hoss were also providing the rhythm section for the recently reunited California thrash outfit Bl'ast!.
+Oliveri later announced that he and Hoss were also providing the rhythm section for the reunited California thrash outfit Bl'ast!.